farrow-js/farrow/README.md

 - `npm run dev` for developing
 - `npm run build` for bundling the source code
-- `npm run start` for runing the output code of bundler
+- `npm run start` for running the output code of bundler

 `farrow` assumes that your source code is in `src` folder, and the output code is in `dist` folder.